jamesjtsai/datascience-smu/MSDS6391/README.md

 #### Visualization of Information and Creative Coding II
 Extends the study of creative coding and visualization across numerous languages, specialized libraries/API's, and distribution platforms.
 Students build data-driven visualizations in Java, C++, and JavaScript, including the P5.js, three.js, and d3.js libraries.
-Prerequisite: MSDS 6390.
-Enrollment Requirements: Prerequisite: MSDS 6390.
-Reserved for MSDS Majors.